kevinbrennanIO/learning-bash/README.md

 ### Quick Tip:
 Never name your private variables using UPPERCASE characters.
 This is because uppercase variable names are reserved for internal shell variables, and you run a risk of overwriting them.
 This may lead to the dysfunctional or misbehaving script execution.

+### Quick Tip:
+When unsure whether your command produced stdout or stderr try to redirect its output.
+For example, if you are able to redirect its output successfully to a file with 2> notation, it means that your command produced stderr.
+Conversely, successfully redirecting command output with > notation is indicating that your command produced stdout.